Paillat-dev/Botator/README.md

 You can always disable the bot by doing **/disable** and delete your api key from our server by doing **/delete**.

 # Docker
 You can run this bot with docker.
-First clone this repository, then run the following command in the /Botator/docker/Build directory.
+First clone this repository.
+Now replace the text into the key.txt file that you will find into the ./Botator/docker/Build directory with your **DISCORD** API key.
+After that,run the following command in the /Botator/docker/Build directory.

 `docker build . -t botator:latest --no-cache`

-You cann then run the contaier with this command:
+Now create a directory called `botator` where you want the database files to be stored, and run the following command into that directory to run the container.

-`docker run -d --name botatordef -v ./botator/:/Botator/database botator:latest`
+`docker run -d --name botatordef -v ./:/Botator/database botator:latest`